Current Lab Members

 Administrative Assistant.
 Valentina obtained a Bachelor’s Degree in Journalism in 2010 from

-Postdoc.
+Computational Biologist.
 Heiko obtained his PhD in health sciences from the University of Copenhagen in 2012.
 He is interested in the integrated analysis of diverse –omics data.
 Decided to leave the group to avoid yet another Boston winter misery and is enjoying the Mediterranean climate in Washington DC as a postdoc at the NCI.
 He still lingers on Slack and Google hangout.

 Jakob Berg Jespersen